 When done properly, a training needs analysis is a wise investment for the organization.
 It saves time, money, and effort by working on the right problems.

 Conducting a training needs analysis is a systematic process.
 It uses specific information-gathering techniques.
 A needs analysis has stages, with the findings of one stage affecting and helping to shape the next one.
 There is no easy formula or short-cut for carrying out this process.
-Each particular situation requires its own mix of observing, probing, analyzing, and deducting.
+Each particular situation requires its own mix of observing, probing, analysis, and deduction.

 In many ways, the needs analysis is like detective work.
 You follow up on every lead and check every piece of information.
 You’ll examine every alternative before drawing any solid conclusions.
 Only then you can be sure of having the evidence on which to base a sound strategy for problem solving.

 A training needs analysis is not a one-time event.
-Professional organizations administer needs analysis at regular intervals, usually every year or two.
+Professional organizations run a needs analysis at regular intervals, usually every year or two.

 Why Training Sometimes Fails

-Instead, managers or HR departments will recommend training for employees or groups of them.
-For this, they may rely on data from performance reviews, but often go with instinct, or just select what training they’re already familiar with.
+All too often, managers or HR departments will therefore simply recommend training for employees or groups of them.
+For this, they may rely on data from performance reviews.
+In practice, they often go with instinct, or just select what training they’re already familiar with.

-Under these circumstances, the chance that training actually fitting the underlying issues or needs are low.
+Under these circumstances, the chance that the training actually adresses the underlying issues or needs are low.
 Performance often does not improve – and the organization’s initial assumption of uncertain return is then fulfilled.
+Training thus falls by the wayside.

 Risks of Skipping Training Needs Analyses

 But there are more risks than wasting resources on inefficient and ineffective training.
-The problem may just not lay with the employees.
+The problem doesn’t always just affect employee education.
 Leadership training, for instance, often fails because the existing system at an organization resists meaningful change.

 Long-term mismatch between employee needs and training can result in top performers leaving companies for those that do offer good training.
 The cost of finding a replacement can be substantial.
 Such people will also avoid applying for a job at a company that neglects training in the first place.